-Course Code CSE516 Course Title Machine Learning with python Type of Course PE LTP 400 Credits 4 Course Prerequisites Discrete mathematics Course Objectives To learn the concept of how to learn patterns and concepts from data without being explicitly programmed in various IOT nodes.
-To design and analyse various machine learning algorithms St and techniques with a modern outlook focusing on recent advances.
-To explore supervised and unsupervised learning paradigms Strange of Strange of machine learning.
-1 States and the To explore Deep learning technique and various feature extraction strategies.
-Course Outcome (CO) The learner will be able to- Strand Land 1.
-Identify and Understand goals and applications of Machine Learning.
-2. Design and analyze various machine learning techniques State of the second second and computing environment that are suitable for the I I I I I I - I applications under consideration. and the second s 3.
-Understand and explore supervised and unsupervised A A A MALE AND A MALE AND A learning paradigms of machine learning In Read of the State of the 4.
-Explore deep learning techniques and various feature extraction strategies.
-SYLLABUS
+Course Code CSE516

+Course Title Machine Learning with python

+Type of Course PE

+LTP 400

+Credits 4

+Course Prerequisites Discrete mathematics

+Course Objectives To learn the concept of how to learn patterns and concepts

+from data without being explicitly programmed in various

+IOT nodes.

+To design and analyse various machine learning algorithms

+and techniques with a modern outlook focusing on recent

+advances.

+To explore supervised and unsupervised learning paradigms

+of machine learning.

+To explore Deep learning technique and various feature

+extraction strategies.

+Course Outcome (CO) The learner will be able to-

+1. Identify and Understand goals and applications of Machine

+Learning.

+2. Design and analyze various machine learning techniques

+and computing environment that are suitable for the

+applications under consideration.

+3. Understand and explore supervised and unsupervised

+learning paradigms of machine learning

+4. Explore deep learning techniques and various feature

+extraction strategies.